all-of-us/raw-data-repository/rest-api/README.md

 * tools/setup_env.sh (get libs and Cloud SQL Proxy)
 * sudo apt-get install mysql-server libmysqlclient-dev (to install MySQL server and client)
 * dev_appserver.py test.yaml --require_indexes (to run your local server)
-* tools/setup_local_database.sh (to create a database in MySQL and put the config for it in Datastore)
+* tools/setup_local_database.sh (to create a database in MySQL, upgrade its schema, and put the config for it in Datastore)
-* tools/upgrade_database.sh (to update your database to the latest schema)

 ### Running the development app server